HallyK/auto_compact_daemon/README.md

 /clear
 ```
 On your next prompt, simply ask the agent to re-read your project_context.md file.
 It will instantly absorb the newly appended summary as absolute truth, and your API context window starts fresh at practically $0.00.

+## ⚖️ Disclaimer & Liability
+This is an experimental, open-source script designed to optimize API costs.
+Because this daemon operates a queue that automatically **deletes** files once they are processed, you must ensure you are only exporting disposable chat logs into the watched directory.

+By using this tool, you acknowledge that you are using it "AS-IS" and entirely at your own risk.
+The author assumes absolutely no liability for any lost data, deleted files, corrupted markdown maps, or broken pipelines. **Always keep backups of your master context files.**